-A 3 year Salary and Wage collective agreement was entered into in 2012.
-The term of the agreement covers the 2012/13 to 2014/15 period; in the absence of an agreement for the two outer years of this MTREF period the provisions provided for 2014/15 were also assumed for the two outer years.
-In terms of the agreement, the salary and wage increases were annually calculated for all three years using the average CPI for the period 1 February of the previous year to 31 January of the current year.
+A three-year salary and wage collective agreement was entered into in 2012.
+The term of the agreement covers the 2012/13 to 2014/15 period; in the absence of an agreement for the two outer years of this MTREF period, the provisions provided for 2014/15 were also assumed for the two outer years.

+In terms of the agreement, the salary and wage increases were annually calculated for all three years, using the average CPI for the period 1 February of the previous year to 31 January of the current year.

-The agreement further stipulates that if, in any of these years the average CPI percentage, as per the calculation above, is less than 5%, the average CPI will be deemed to be 5% and in the event that the average CPI is above 10% the average CPI will be deemed to be 10%.
+The agreement further stipulates that if, in any of these years, the average CPI percentage, as per the calculation above, is less than 5%, the average CPI will be deemed to be 5%, and in the event that the average CPI is above 10%, the average CPI will be deemed to be 10%.

-The actual CPI for the period 1 February 2013 to 30 November 2013 (ex STATSSA) is 5.84%; the salary provision made for the 2014/15 MTREF is therefore 6.84% (5.84%+1%).
+The actual CPI for the period 1 February 2013 to 31 January 2014 (as per Statistics South Africa) is 5,79%; the salary provision made for the 2014/15 MTREF is therefore 6,79% (5,79%+1%).

-In addition, provision was made for an incremental allowance of 2% to cater for performance - and other notch increases.
+In addition, provision was made for an incremental allowance of 2% to cater for performance and other notch increases.